ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - 50 draws, 200,000 population size
     - Count data results stratified by random seed for optimization
     - No x-factor component.
 V&V zero coverage implementation before moving on.
+  * - 3.0.1: Additional seeds for subset of draws and with mortality hazard observer
+    - Rerun model 3.0 for a subset of draws with different random seeds and same population size, plus model 3.0 bugfixes
+    - 4, 7, 8
+    - Draw numbers :code:`[432, 78, 394, 100, 254, 440]`, 200,000 population size (using different random seeds than model 3.0 so that results can be combined with like draws from model 3.0 for a total population size of 400,000)
+    - Count data results stratified by random seed for optimization
+    - No x-factor component.
+V&V zero coverage implementation before moving on
+  * - 3.0.2: Remove intervention scale-up
+    -
+    - 4, 7, 8
+    - Set intervention parameters to scenario-specific target/ending values at simulation initialization and hold constant for duration of simulation.
+Draws and population size TBD.
+    - Count data results stratified by random seed for optimization
+    - No x-factor component.
+V&V intervention coverage change before moving on.
   * - 3.1: All wave 1 scenarios
     - Full wave 1 scenarios
     - 1 through 8